mahaichuan/Versatile-Image-Compression/README.md

 2020.8.26 Init this repo.

 ## **How To Test**
 0. Dependencies.
-We test with MIT deepo
+We test with MIT deepo docker image.

 1. Clone this github repo.